 By Alex Pinsk || Layout Assistant

 Competitive.
 Media-oriented.
 Variable.
 The world we live in today is nothing like it was a few decades ago.
-We are more material-based, less empathetic, and more merciless than ever before.
+We are more material-based, less empathetic, and more merciless than ever before focusing on the best cheap likes available on our pictures and posts.
 Our levels of compassion for others have gone down and more significantly, narcissism has become a ubiquitous trait in today’s youth.
 According to Psychology Today, “approximately 70 percent of students today score higher on narcissism and lower on empathy than did the average student thirty years ago.”
 Why is this?
 How can the narcissism prevalent in our society have increased so much in a mere thirty years?

 I think the leading cause of this increased narcissism is social media.
 The past decade has seen an extreme rise in social media usage; people are constantly on Facebook, Twitter, Instagram, and Snapchat.
 A narcissist is often someone who lacks good communication skills.
 People are constantly texting.
 Rather than seeing each other in person or talking to each other on the phone, people are messaging each other on various forms of social media without any verbal communication.
 This is a serious issue because the less frequently people communicate with each other in person, the worse their communication skills get.
 Additionally, narcissism can stem from the photos or words that we post or tweet.
 Everyone wants to look the best in every photo that they post; everyone wants to get the most likes or gain the most followers.
 Too often when people gain followers, they feel like somehow they have validation and have moved up in the world.
 Thus, they become more narcissistic.
 Although this may seem trivial, when so much social media usage builds up, resulting in less face to face communication, ultimately people become more self-involved and care less about others.